adobe/helix-theblog-cmo-importer/README.md

 # Helix Service

-Helix TheBlog importer downloads the content associated to the provided url (blog post entry) and creates a markdown version stored in OneDrive.
+Helix TheBlog CMO importer downloads the content associated to the provided url (blog post entry) and creates a markdown version stored in OneDrive.

 - if url is not part of the urls list - OneDrive XLSX file (/importer/urls.xlsx)
 - download url content